This chapter explains how to patch a Pandoras Box Site. In detail, it shows, how to..

 Now you can also see which parameters are actually included in the patch, that is those with the activated "Patch" check box.
 Some parameters have an empty "Patch" check box, e.g. "Blend Mode", which means they are not included in the default patch.
 Because the Layer or Site is partly patched, their check box is partly activated as indicated by the lighter gray color.

 "Start Address" and "Universe" show the starting DMX channel and universe for the Site, Layer and parameter.
-As explained in the last topic, if you like to enter a "Subnet" too, please uncheck the option "Universe as Single Number".
+As explained in the last topic, if you would like to enter a "Subnet" too, please uncheck the option "Universe as Single Number".

 Most likely, you will not have to change anythings in here as this also requests to change the patch in the lighting console.
 However, if you need to, simply use the check boxes to patch / unpatch a parameter or change a channel or universe by entering another number.
 This is explained in more detail below under "Manual Patch" or under "Entering new Addresses"